Can Forced Rehab Work if the Addict Doesn’t Want to Go?

 The Long-Term Strategy

-Instead, remain positive about the eventual results and accept the fact that forcing someone into rehab is never going to deliver easy results.
+Instead, remain confident about the eventual results and accept the fact that forcing someone into rehab is never going to deliver smooth results.
 Also understand that, in time, good results are a possible outcome.
 These good results have the potential to save a life.